jt-helsinki/shortcuts/docker.md

 #### Command to ensure container does not exit upon startup
 `CMD exec /bin/sh -c "trap : TERM INT; (while true; do sleep 1000; done) & wait"`
-Use this when developing your docker file to help get the commands right.
+Add this to the end of your Dockerfile to when developing your to help with debugging.